Best CSGO Teams in 2022 | Top 10 CSGO Teams in the World

 It can be said that the world of CSGO esports is ever-changing and truly dynamic.
 Every month, the best teams ebb and flow, with dynasties and displays of dominance coming and going from competition to tournament.
 While some teams are arguably ‘better’ than others, there’s no one team that sits at the top of the table on a permanent level.
 With each passing month in 2022, the best CSGO teams will chop and change, making it hard to truly track them.

-In this guide, we’re taking a look at the best CSGO teams based on their most recent 50 matches.
+In our rankings, we’re taking a look at the best CSGO teams in 2022 based on their most recent (50) matches.
 We’re also taking into account the relative strength of their opponents at the time of each match to make the most accurate selections possible.
 To equalize for match frequency, we are taking into account matches played in a 12 month period, some teams may be ranked on less then fifty official matches.

 This list is updated monthly.

-CSGO Rankings – Best CSGO teams in 2022
+CSGO Team Rankings 2022 – Best CSGO teams this season

 This year, we finally get to witness a full competitive season held mostly in a LAN environment.
-After something of a lull in terms of overall talent and ability in the world of CSGO esports.
-It was thought that this was mostly caused by the shift to online play, as a result of the COVID-19 pandemic.
-However, a return to form for CSGO esports brought along with it the return to LAN, and everything that comes hand-in-hand with that concept.
-It’s a much more competitive scene now, with the best CSGO players in the world looking to make a name for themselves in front of thousands of screaming fans.
+After something of a lull in terms of overall talent and ability in the world of CSGO esports in 2021, we are finally able to see teams play on equal terms.
+It’s a much more competitive scene now, with the best CSGO players of all time looking to make a name for themselves in front of thousands of screaming fans.

-Last year, our best CSGO teams of 2021 list didn’t even feature FaZe Clan in the top ten.
-However, since 2022 kicked off, FaZe Clan has entered a dominant streak, effortlessly pushing forward through its opponents and securing some monumental victories.
+FaZe Clan kicked off ’22 with a dominant streak, effortlessly pushing forward through its opponents and securing some monumental victories.
 Following a string of wins, Karrigan, an iconic player, stepped in to fill Olofmeister’s shoes, bringing his in-game leadership abilities to an already-powerful FaZe Clan unit.
 At the start of the year, FaZe Clan also bolstered its squad with ropz, one of the best CSGO players in the industry today.

 Since 2022 opened up, FaZe Clan has stormed to the top of both the ESL and HLTV world rankings.
 Firstly, the team secured first place at the IEM Katowice event, smashing down G2 in a 3 – 0 final that boasted a $400,000 prize for the team.
 It was just weeks later that FaZe Clan won the ESL Pro League Season XV, landing a $190,000 prize.
 At the start of February, the squad secured a 1st – 3rd finish in the BLAST Premier Spring Groups.